- Made transformational Higginsville acquisition in June 2019

 How is it doing:

-As it focuses its activity on Western Australia, Karora revealed, on July 22, a deal to sell its 28% interest in the Dumont project in Quebec, one of the globe's largest undeveloped nickel assets.
+As it focuses its activity on Western Australia, Karora revealed in July a deal to sell its 28% interest in the Dumont project in Quebec, one of the globe's largest undeveloped nickel assets.
 Dumont is being sold to two private funds advised by Waterton Global Resource Management for a total consideration of up to C$48 million.
 Karora will have the right to receive a portion of future proceeds of any future sale of Dumont or other monetization event.

 In another boost, in July, well-known Canadian resource investor and gold bull Eric Sprott agreed to increase his ownership in the company by 26 million shares via a complicated deal.